|

 **which is itself an interpretation or perhaps a change that comes through extensive usage through the years (as happens more than one might suspect) of the original quote:

-"Call the world if you please 'The vale of soul-making.'
 (Letter to George and Georgiana Keats, 21 April (1819), in H. E. Rollins (ed.)
 Letters of John Keats (1958) vol.2)

 ----------